UMSI579/todo/README.md

 - Once it becomes state, any time the todo item array changes, any component that uses that array will be re-rendered.

 ## Step 6: Just add some line breaks and indents in preparation to add the form handlers.

+## Step 7: Create state for every input in the "add task" form